radargun/radargun/docs/stages/cache.md

 > statistics (**optional**) - Type of gathered statistics.
 Default are the 'default' statistics (fixed size memory footprint for each operation).
 > synchronous-requests (**optional**) - Local threads synchronize on starting each round of requests.
 Note that with requestPeriod > 0, there is still the random ramp-up delay.
 Default is false.
 > test-name (**optional**) - Name of the test as used for reporting.
 Default is 'Test'.
 > think-time (**optional**) - Time between consecutive requests of one stressor thread.
-Default is 0.
+Default is a null Duration which means no think time between requests.
 > timeout (**optional**) - Max duration of the test.
 Default is infinite.
 > total-threads (**optional**) - Total number of threads across whole cluster.
 You have to set either this or 'num-threads-per-node'.
 No default.
 > transaction-size (**optional**) - Number of requests in one transaction.
 Default is 1.
 > use-transactions (**optional**) - Specifies if the requests should be explicitly wrapped in transactions.
 Options are NEVER, ALWAYS and IF_TRANSACTIONAL: transactions are used only if the cache configuration is transactional and transactionSize > 0.
 Default is IF_TRANSACTIONAL.
 > value-generator (**optional**) - Generator of values used in the test.
-By default the generator is retrieved from slave state.
+Default is ByteArrayValueGenerator.

 ### bulk-operations-test
 Executes operations from BulkOperations trait.
 > amend-test (**optional**) - By default, each stage creates a new test.
 If this property is set to true,results are amended to existing test (as iterations).
 Default is false.
 > bulk-size (**optional**) - Number of keys inserted/retrieved within one operation.
 Applicable only when the cache wrapper supports bulk operations.
 Default is 10.
 > cache-selector (**optional**) - Selects which caches will be used in the test.
-By default the selector is retrieved from slave state.
+Default is CacheSelector.Default
 > commit-transactions (**optional**) - Specifies whether the transactions should be committed (true) or rolled back (false).
 Default is true
 > cycle-time (**optional**) - Intended time between each request.
 Default is 0.
 Change it to greater than 0 in order to have a compensate for CO
+> decrease-duration (**optional**) - You have the possibility to decrease the stage duration in runtime.
+Default zero
 > duration (**optional**) - Benchmark duration.
 You have to set either this or 'totalNumOperations'.
 > entry-size (**optional**) - Size of the value in bytes.
 Default is 1000.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.